-While finding a pet-friendly apartment is an uphill battle unto itself, let's not forget that if your four-legged friend is of the canine variety, you'll also want to choose your neighborhood wisely.
+While finding a pet-friendly apartment is a challenge, don't forget that if your four-legged friend is of the canine variety, you'll also want to choose your neighborhood wisely.
 After all, no one wants to finally lock down a dog-friendly home, only to find that the nearest park is a 20-minute walk away and doesn't even have an off-leash area.

 Need help finding a pup-friendly neighborhood your dog will love as much as you do?
 Or landing an apartment in a rental, co-op or condo building that welcomes dogs?
 Put your search into the expert hands of Triplemint, whose agents have helped hundreds of pets and their owners find the perfect New York City apartment.
 Sign up here, and they will charge a broker's fee of 10 percent of a year's rent on open listings versus the usual 12 to 15 percent.
 Bonus: The agents at Triplemint are a delight to deal with.

-On top of StreetEasy's data, we also looked at dog-friendly public parks (you can search by zip code, borough, and amenities here), as well as the number of pet stores listed per neighborhood on Yelp, to get a more complete picture of the factors that'll affect you (and your dog) in your day-to-day.
-(For instance, though 27 percent of listings on Roosevelt Island are pet-friendly, there's only one veterinarian on the island, and zero pet stores, so it didn't make the cut.
-Similarly, 67 percent of listings in Stuy Town are pet-friendly, but the complex's rather draconian no-dogs-on-the-grass policy nixed them from the running.)
+In addition to StreetEasy's data, we also looked at dog-friendly public parks (you can search by zip code, borough, and amenities here), as well as the number of pet stores and services listed per neighborhood on Yelp, to get a more complete picture of the factors that'll affect you (and your dog) in your day-to-day.
+(For instance, 77 percent of listings in Stuy Town are pet-friendly, but the complex's rather Draconian no-dogs-on-the-grass policy nixed them from the running.)

-If your favorite neighborhood doesn't make the cut, don't despair: Lightfedlt emphasizes that if anything, StreetEasy's numbers likely underestimate the number of buildings that might welcome your dog, as many don't check the "pet-friendly" box when they list on the site, and might add specifics about pet policy within the listing itself.
+If your favorite neighborhood doesn't make the cut, don't despair: It’s likely that StreetEasy's numbers underestimate the number of buildings that might welcome your dog.
+Some listing agents don't check the "pet-friendly" box when they list on the site, and might add specifics about pet policy within the listing itself.

 Still, if you're just starting your search and you've got a furry best friend in tow, these are some of the most reliable 'hoods to head to:

-One more option aided by its easy access to Central Park: the Upper West Side, which is also flanked on the west by Riverside Park.
-Add to that 107 different neighborhood pet stores in the mix, and an average of seven percent on StreetEasy's pet-friendliness scale, and this is one of the larger Manhattan sub-markets geared towards dog owners.
+Another option aided by its easy access to Central Park: the Upper West Side, which is also flanked on the west by Riverside Park.
+Add to that about 32 pet-related businesses (some are niche, serving bird owners) and this is one of the larger Manhattan sub-markets geared towards dog owners.
 Plus, the dog runs!
-Riverside Park has plenty of active ones where not just your pet, but you, too, can make fast friends.
-And Central Park's northern hill off 106th Street is a veritable dog-lovers' scene in the mornings.
+Riverside Park has plenty of active ones where not just your pet, but you, too, can make fast friends, and the dog run in Morningside Park is also popular.

-As developers try to cater to wealthy—and increasingly, animal-loving—buyers, more and more new condos and luxury rentals are skewing pet-friendly.
+As developers try to cater to wealthy—and animal-loving—buyers, more new condos and luxury rentals are skewing pet-friendly.
 So it's not entirely surprising, then, that new construction-heavy neighborhoods in Lower Manhattan tend to score well on the pet-friendliness scale.
-Specifically, 40 percent of Battery Park City and Civic Center listings are billed as pet-friendly, along with 19 percent in the Financial District (a six percent increase from the last time we checked).
+Specifically, 36 percent of Battery Park City listings are billed as pet-friendly, along with 25 percent in the Financial District (a six percent increase from the last time we checked).
 The big news downtown is in Tribeca, where the number of pet-friendly buildings increased 20 percent, from eight to 28.

-These downtown neighborhoods do well on the retail front, as well, with seven pet stores in BPC, 16 in Civic Center, 15 in FiDi, and 21 in Tribeca.
+These downtown neighborhoods do well on the retail front, with numerous business catering to pet-owners and dogs—including of course, high-end options like purveyors of organic dog food in Tribeca.
 However, keep in mind that green space is rather lacking down here.
 Unless your building happens to have a pet-friendly, shared lawn (many do), or you're within an easy walk of options like Battery Park City's Kowsky Dog Plaza or the Tribeca Dog Park, you may do best with a smaller breed that doesn't need hours of outdoor exercise everyday.

-Across the water, Dumbo also benefits from a high number of pet-friendly new devs, as well as waterfront park access.
-17 percent of listings in the neighborhood are listed as pet-friendly, and dog owners can choose between teh dog run at Brooklyn Bridge Park and the Hillside Dog Park.
+Like downtown Brooklyn, Dumbo also benefits from a high number of pet-friendly new development, as well as waterfront park access.
+So 22 percent of listings in the neighborhood are classified as pet-friendly, and dog owners can choose between the dog runs at Brooklyn Bridge Park as well as the popular Hillside Dog Park.
 The latter, in addition to offering a large, partially-shaded expanse to run and play, has a small dog area as well.
-And even in the relatively small, isolated 'hood, Yelp's stats show a serviceable number of doggy daycares, pet stores, and dog walking services.
+And even in the relatively small, isolated 'hood, Yelp's stats show a serviceable number of doggy day cares, pet stores, and dog walking services.